FACTBOX-London Bridge attack - What do we know so far?

 "Armed response officers then responded very quickly and bravely and confronted the three male suspects who were shot and killed on Borough Market," Mark Rowley, Britain's top anti-terrorism officer, said.

-"The suspects were wearing what looked like explosive vests but these were later established to be hoaxes."
+"The suspects had been confronted and shot by police within eight minutes of the first call.
+The suspects were wearing what looked like explosive vests but these were later established to be hoaxes," he said.

-- At 0025 British time on Sunday the attacks at London Bridge and Borough Market were declared as terrorist incidents.
+- Terror attack?
+At 0025 British time on Sunday the incidents at London Bridge and Borough Market were declared as terrorist incidents.

-- May said the attacks were inspired by what she called a "single, evil ideology of Islamist extremism" that represented a perversion of Islam and of the truth.
+"Following updates from police and security officials, I can confirm that the terrible incident in London is being treated as a potential act of terrorism," Prime Minister Theresa May said just over four days before voting is due to begin in a June 8 national election.

-- Britain's "COBR" emergency response committee, which includes intelligence and security chiefs as well as senior ministers, met on Sunday.
-Afterwards, May said there was no direct relationship between the London Bridge attack, the suicide bombing at a concert in Manchester that killed 22 people two weeks ago, and another vehicle and knife attack in Westminster in March which killed five people.
+"This is a fast moving investigation," May said.
+"I want to express my huge gratitude to the police and emergency services who are on the scene.
+Our thoughts are with those who are caught up in these dreadful events."

 - The United Kingdom is due to hold a national election on June 8.